 \section{Attribute Annotation}

-We manually annotate the Market-1501 \cite{zheng2015scalable} and DukeMTMC-reID \cite{zhedong2017unlabeled} datasets with attribute labels due to two reasons.
-First, the current largest pedestrian attribute dataset, RAP \cite{li2016richly}, does not contain ID labels.
-Second, the PETA dataset \cite{deng2014pedestrian} is an ensemble of relatively small re-ID datasets such as VIPeR \cite{gray2008viewpoint} and iLIDS \cite{loy2013person}.
-For PETA, the number of training samples per ID is very limited, which compromises the effectiveness of deep learning.

-Although the Market-1501 and DukeMTMC-reID datasets are collected in university campuses and most identities are students, they are significantly different in seasons (summer vs. winter) and thus have distinct clothes.
-For instance, many persons wear dresses or pants in Market-1501 but most of the people wear pants in DukeMTMC-reID.
+We manually annotate the Market-1501 \cite{Zheng_2015_ICCV} dataset and the DukeMTMC-reID \cite{Zheng_2017_ICCV} dataset with attribute labels.
+Although the Market-1501 and DukeMTMC-reID datasets are both collected on university campuses, and most identities are students, they are significantly different in seasons (summer vs. winter) and thus have distinct clothes.
+For instance, many people wear dresses or shorts in Market-1501, but most of the people wear pants in DukeMTMC-reID.
 So for the two datasets, we use two different sets of attributes.
-The attributes are carefully selected considering the characteristics of the datasets so that the label distribution of an attribute (\eg, wearing a hat or not) is not heavily biased.
+The attributes are carefully selected considering the characteristics of the datasets, so that the label distribution of an attribute (\emph{e.g.}, wearing a hat or not) is not heavily biased.

-For Market-1501, we have labeled 27 attributes: gender (male, female), hair length (long, short), sleeve length (long, short),length of lower-body clothing (long, short), type of lower-body clothing (pants, dress), wearing hat (yes, no), carrying bag (yes, no), carrying backpack (yes, no), carrying handbag (yes, no), 8 colors of upper-body clothing (black, white, red, purple, yellow, gray, blue, green), 9 colors of lower-body clothing (black, white, pink, purple, yellow, gray, blue, green, brown) and age (child, teenager, adult, old).
-Note that the color attributes are binary ones.
+For Market-1501, we have labeled 27 attributes: gender (male, female), hair length (long, short), sleeve length (long, short), length of lower-body clothing (long, short), type of lower-body clothing (pants, dress), wearing hat (yes, no), carrying backpack (yes, no), carrying handbag (yes, no), carrying other types of bag (yes, no), 8 colors of upper-body clothing (black, white, red, purple, yellow, gray, blue, green), 9 colors of lower-body clothing (black, white, red, purple, yellow, gray, blue, green, brown) and age (child, teenager, adult, old).
 Positive and negative examples of some representative attributes of the Market-1501 dataset are shown in Fig. \ref{fig:4attribute_train}.

-For DukeMTMC-reID, we have labeled 23 attributes: gender (male, female), shoe type (boots, other shoes), wearing hat (yes, no), carrying bag (yes, no), carrying backpack (yes, no), carrying handbag (yes, no), color of shoes (dark, light), length of upper-body clothing (long, short), 8 colors of upper-body clothing (black, white, red, purple, gray, blue, green, brown) and 7 colors of lower-body clothing (black, white, red, gray, blue, green, brown).
-The color attributes are binary attributes too.
-For both Market-1501 and DukeMTMC-reID, we illustrate the correlations between some representative attributes in Fig. \ref{fig:attribute_matrix}, and the attribute distribution of the two database are shown in Fig. \ref{fig:attribute_distribution}.
+For DukeMTMC-reID, we have labeled 23 attributes: gender (male, female), shoe type (boots, other shoes), wearing hat (yes, no), carrying backpack (yes, no), carrying handbag (yes, no), carrying other types of bag (yes, no), color of shoes (dark, bright), length of upper-body clothing (long, short), 8 colors of upper-body clothing (black, white, red, purple, gray, blue, green, brown) and 7 colors of lower-body clothing (black, white, red, gray, blue, green, brown).